 - If the student is in a rotation that performs surgery, or c-arm sterile exams, they may comp on the following before the start date:

 - C-arm Machine Competency

 - C-arm sterile field orthopedic case

 - C-arm sterile field non-orthopedic case

 - If the student is in a rotation that performs non-sterile c-arm procedures, they may comp on the following types of cases before the start date:

 - Endoscopic cases

 - o ERCP

 - Pain injections

 - If the student is in a rotation that is considered an evening shift rotation, that checklist/comp may be completed before the start date.

 - Required that two of these forms be completed during the course of the entire ASR program

-- If any exam listed in the ARRT Skull/Cranium section is requested at the site the student is performing clinicals, then they may perform the exam for a clinical competency, due to the limited number of cranium exams.
+• If any exam listed in the ARRT Skull/Cranium section is requested at the site the student is performing clinicals, then they may perform the exam for a clinical competency, due to the limited number of cranium exams.

-The students are encouraged to have all their required competencies successfully completed by the Friday before the spring break of their second spring semester, or fifth, and final semester in the program.
+The students are encouraged to have all their required competencies successfully completed by the Friday before their final 8-week block in the program.
 This date may be altered at the discretion of the ASR faculty under extenuating circumstances.
 Failure to complete competencies by this time will reduce their practicum grade.